skyfielders/python-skyfield/skyfield/documentation/time.rst

 specifies Coordinated Universal Time (UTC), the world clock known affectionately as “Greenwich Mean Time” which is the basis for all of the world’s timezones.

-If you are comfortable dealing directly with UTC, you can simply set and retrieve it manually.
+If you are comfortable dealing directly with UTC instead of your local timezone, you can build and display dates without needing any other library besides Skyfield.

-You can provide its constructor with just the year, month, and day, or be more specific and give an hour, minute, and second.
+You can build a `Time` from a calendar date and UTC time using `Timescale.utc`.
+Provide only as many parameters as you want — year, month, day, hour, minute, and second — and Skyfield will fill in the rest by defaulting to January first and zero hours, minutes, and seconds.

-And not only can you attach a fraction to the seconds, but you can also freely use fractional days, hours, and minutes.
+Feel free to use fractional days, hours, and minutes.
-For example:
+Here are several ways to specify the exact same time and date:

 .. testcode::